- As low as $483/Night

 - Private vacation home

-Gray Whale is a beautiful coastal bungalow with three bedrooms and two full baths - ideal for a modest family or two couples.
+Gray Whale is a striking coastal bungalow with three bedrooms and two full baths - ideal for a modest family or two couples.
 Updates include wood floors throughout and stainless steel appliances in the kitchen.
 The open-concept living space and all bedrooms and baths are conveniently located on one level for effortless flow and minimal stair climbing.
-Downstairs on the ground level, you'll find a grassy front lawn that's entirely fenced-in, ideal for kids and yard games.
+Downstairs on the ground level, you'll find a grassy front lawn that's completely fenced-in, ideal for kids and yard games.

 After a day at the beach or exploring the village, come home and relax in the comfortably furnished great room.
 It features vaulted ceilings and a gas fireplace (off-season use only) for staying comfortable on cooler evenings.
 The dining area provides table seating for six and leads out to an broad screened porch that's been transformed into an outdoor gathering space.
 Back inside, get dinner started in the well-equipped kitchen that includes a peninsula with bar seating.